sos-program/sos-program.github.io/docs/index.md

 <h3> Climate Change Adaptation </h3>

 <a href= "https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/40807071.pdf">Patterns in Canadian Pacific salmon abundances</a> are emerging, concurrent with climate and habitat changes.
 Chinook are declining in abundance throughout their BC and Yukon range, and many sockeye and coho populations are declining, most notably at southern latitudes.
-Pink salmon are generally not exhibiting long-term declines, as were chum salmon until more recently.
+Pink salmon are generally not exhibiting long-term declines.
+Although Chum salmon were also not exhibiting declines previously, in recent years this species also broadly has exhibited declines.

 <a href = "https://www.dfo-mpo.gc.ca/species-especes/publications/salmon-saumon/state-etat-2019/ebook/index-eng.html">State of Canadian Pacific Salmon 2019 E-Book</a>